Help & Advice Articles, Videos and How-to-Guides

 There are two types of green roof systems, intensive and extensive systems.
 Extensive systems are easy to install and require little maintenance, so you don’t have to spend a lot of time looking after it.
 You can install a green roof system for both flat and pitched roofs (although flat roofs are easier), meaning you can easily fit them into your garden room design.

-Permagard offers complete green roof systems, ideal for building a green garden room as well as instant sedum green roof trays.
+Permagard offers complete green roof systems and starter kits, ideal for building a green garden room as well as instant sedum green roof trays.
 Whether you’re working on a flat or pitched roof, we provide all you need to install an efficient green roof, including:

 It’s important to install a green roof correctly to ensure efficient drainage, preventing your plants becoming waterlogged and hindering growth.
 Read our green roof construction guide for step-by-step instructions and installation tips.